coder/coder/docs/user-guides/workspace-access/jetbrains.md

 1. For the Port, enter `22` (this is ignored by Coder)

-1. For the Username, enter your workspace username
+1. For the Username, enter your workspace username.

-1. For the Authentication Type, select "OpenSSH config and authentication agent"
+1. For the Authentication Type, select **OpenSSH config and authentication agent**.

-1. Make sure the checkbox for "Parse config file ~/.ssh/config" is checked.
+1. Make sure the checkbox for **Parse config file ~/.ssh/config** is checked.

-1. Click "Test Connection" to validate these settings.
+1. Click **Test Connection** to validate these settings.

-1. Click "OK"
+1. Click **OK**:

    ![Gateway SSH Configuration](../images/gateway/gateway-create-ssh-configuration.png)

-1. Select the connection you just added
+1. Select the connection you just added:

    ![Gateway Welcome](../images/gateway/gateway-welcome.png)

-1. Click "Check Connection and Continue"
+1. Click **Check Connection and Continue**:

    ![Gateway Continue](../images/gateway/gateway-continue.png)